wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU Serverless - create and trade coins
 TAU app enables your phone to create and trade coins without servers.
-We emphasize on saving data, so that P2P trade can be operated in every cornor of the world.
-TAU does not require user to own any specific coins, such as TAUcoin.
+We emphasize saving mobile data, so that P2P trade can be operated in every corner of the world.
+TAU does not require user to own TAUcoins to enjoy all the functions.

 ### libTAU